ethereum/go-ethereum/README.md

 * Fast CPU with 4+ cores
 * 16GB+ RAM
-* High-Performance SSD with at least 1TB of free space
+* High-performance SSD with at least 1TB of free space
 * 25+ MBit/sec download Internet service

 ### Full node on the main Ethereum network